‘Our lifeguards are devastated’: 52 try to save pair who family say couldn’t swim

 “The thing that was extremely difficult this morning was that someone had left flowers on the base of our tower.
 It’s extremely sad.”

-The surf club posted their condolences to the family extending aroha to the family and friends who lost loved ones at the beach.
+The surf club posted their condolences, extending aroha to the family and friends who lost loved ones at the beach.

-Sadly Ferguson said yesterday’s tragedy could have been averted if the pair had basic swimming skills.
+Sadly Ferguson said Saturday’s tragedy could have been averted if the pair had basic swimming skills.

 “If they would have floated we would have rescued them right there.”

-He reminded anyone swimming at beaches this summer needed to swim between the flags.
+He reminded anyone swimming at beaches this summer that they needed to swim between the flags.

 “If there are no flags don’t swim.”